Damianjacob/MS4_breadit/breadit/README.md

 11. As a registered user I want to leave comments under posts so that I can discuss topics with other users.
 13. As a registered user I want to be able to edit my posts so that I can correct mistakes easily if they happen.
 14. As a registered user I want to be able to remove my posts so that I can delete them if I don't like them anymore.
-15. As a registered user I want to be able to edit my own comments so that I can correct mistakes easily.
 ### Epic 4: Admin
-16. As a site admin I want to be able to access the admin page so that I can monitor posts and comments and remove them if they are inappropriate.
+15. As a site admin I want to be able to access the admin page so that I can monitor posts and comments and remove them if they are inappropriate.

 ## Design Choices
 My goal was to create a simple site with a clean look.
 I have opted for two warm primary colors, to create a welcoming atmosphere.
 The brown and gold colors should remind of the colors of bread (crust and inside).